About

 Director

-Nelli Piattoeva is an Associate Professor (tenure track) at the Faculty of Education and Culture.
+Nelli Piattoeva is Professor (sociology of education) at the Faculty of Education and Culture.

 Her research looks at how forms of digitalisation, quantification and surveillance integrated into national large-scale assessments of education quality act as technologies of education governance at a distance.
 She is also a co-investigator on a research project that seeks to re-narrate socialist and post-socialist histories in general and childhood and schooling under socialism and post-socialism in particular through memories of cultural insiders and research produced in the region.
 Her previous works have been published, among others, in Critical Studies in Education; Journal of Education Policy; Comparative Education Review; and Learning, Media and Technology.
 Nelli has recently joined Critical Studies in Education as Associate Editor.
 Nelli’s primary geographical focus of research is Russia and the post-Soviet space.